dbt-labs/corp/dbt_style_guide.md

 - Use [whitespace control](https://jinja.palletsprojects.com/en/3.1.x/templates/#whitespace-control) to make compiled SQL more readable.

-- Opt for code readability over compiled SQL readability.
+- An effort should be made for a good balance in readability for both templated and compiled code.
+However, opt for code readability over compiled SQL readability when needed.

+- A macro file should be named after the _main_ macro it contains.

+- A file with more than one macro which will be used independently should follow these conventions:
+  - The macros are all related to a main idea
+  - The file is named for the main idea

 - Use new lines to visually indicate logical blocks of Jinja or to enhance readability.
   Example: